philipn7/TypeScript-Maps/README.md

 - There is a global variable called 'google' but we can't access it until we give typescript its definition. `npm install @types/google.maps`
 - The first line in index.ts should have this directive: `/// <reference types="@types/google.maps" />`

+## Hiding Functionality
+Now that we have the 'google' object, another person working on this project can call any google map method.
+This can break our app so how do we hide these extra methods?

+Create a custom map object with only the things we need exposed.
+Google map object is set to private.
+Access / modifier methods created as needed.